 Throughout His ministry on the earth, Jesus took the time and effort to demonstrate His claims by manifesting the supernatural.
 There was one end to all His miracles which was to establish that He came from the Father and the Father fully sanctions everything He does.
 A Miracle is not an end in itself but rather a means to an end.
 The miracles Jesus performed were followed or preceded by a spiritual message.
 The claims He made were all backed by the demonstration of the supernatural and have a clear spiritual message.

 Mark 6:53-56 confirmed that as many as touched Him were healed.
-The Gospel writers, however, carefully selected and recorded thirty five of the many thousands of miracles Jesus performed.
-Each category of recorded miracles have very strong and powerful spiritual messages behind them.
+The Gospel writers, however, carefully selected and recorded thirty-five of the many thousands of miracles Jesus performed.
+Each category of recorded miracles has very strong and powerful spiritual messages behind them.